Gram panchayat: Structure

 The Gram Panchayat is divided into wards and each ward is represented by a Ward Member or Commissioner, also referred to as a Panch or Panchayat Member, who is directly elected by the villagers.
 The Panchayat is chaired by the president of the village, known as a Sarpanch.
 The term of the elected representatives is five years.
 The Secretary of the Panchayat is a non-elected representative, appointed by the state government, to oversee Panchayat activities.

 Meetings

 According to Section.
-6 (3) of the Andhra Pradesh Panchayat Raj Act of 1994, that state's gram sabha has to conduct a meeting at least twice a year.
+6 (3) of the Andhra Pradesh Panchayat Raj Act of 1994, a state's gram sabha has to conduct a meeting at least once within every two months.

 Election

-A Sarpanch's term of office is five years.
-Every five years elections take place in the village.
+Gram Panchayat elections in India occur every five years.
+The village is divided into wards, and people in each ward vote for their representative.
+These elected members, along with the president (sarpanch) and vice president, form the Gram Panchayat.
+The president (sarpanch) and vice president (upa-sarpanch) in a gram Panchayat are elected from among the elected ward members. the term of office for elected members in a Gram Panchayat, including the Sarpanch and Upa-Sarpanch, is typically five years.
 All people over the age of 18 who are residents of the territory of that village's Gram panchayat can vote.

 For women's empowerment and to encourage participation of women in the democratic process, the government of India has set some restrictions on Gram panchayat elections, reserving one-third of the seats for women, as well as reserving seats for scheduled castes and tribes.